koush/koush.com/_posts/first.md

 ```

 ##### Simple Scripting
-Static sites are limited.
+Furthermore, static sites are limited.
 Sometimes I want to do some server side scripting in my posts.
+This gives me the flexibility of being able to [hack on the site](https://github.com/koush/koush.com/blob/master/app.js)
+and easily add dynamic content.

 ##### So...
 Expect more posts here.
 I hope.